lloydwilliams/metrics/jmx/README.md

 export DD_JMXFETCH_TOMCAT_ENABLED=true
 ```

-since the Datadog jmxfetch logic and the default tomcat.d/metrics.yaml is pre-bundled into the dd-java-agent.jar.if you need a custom JMX metrics file, with APM enabled, you can just specify it like this:
+since the Datadog jmxfetch logic and the default `tomcat.d/metrics.yaml` is pre-bundled into the `dd-java-agent.jar`

+If you need a custom JMX metrics file, with APM enabled, you can just specify it like this:

 ```
 -Ddd.jmxfetch.config=/Users/lloyd.williams/u01/jmx/c3p0/conf3.yaml"
 ```

-or this way:
+or this way (but not both):

 ```
 export DD_JMXFETCH_CONFIG=/Users/lloyd.williams/u01/jmx/c3p0/conf3.yaml
 ```

 If the metric that the customer is looking to get has a configured or random part of the name in it, you may have to use `bean_regex`

-For example,
+For example:

 ```
 com.mchange.v2.c3p0:type=PooledDataSource,identityToken=z8kfltax2amw0v1ei1cf|7a56f8c,name=z8kfltax2amw0v1ei1cf|7a56f8c